Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 The sample file below shows how a L2S-M *vlink* is defined in the context of the CODECO project.

 The fields represent how this type of L2S-M virtual network is going to be implemented.
 The CNI type is l2sm, so the operator knows which Network-Attachment-Definition corresponds to L2S-M and should be handled.
 This specific L2S-M network is type 'vlink'.
 This means it's a point-to-point virtual link between two pods in the Cluster.
-The definicion of the *vlink*'* also specifies which Nodes should the communication pass through.
+The definition of the *vlink*'* also specifies which Nodes should the communication pass through.
 This is further explained in the 'fields' subsection.

 ### Sample file